stanfordhaskell/cs43/assignments/assign3.markdown

 Is this statement true or false?
 The composition of two `Functor`s is also a `Functor`.

 If false, give a counterexample; if true, provide an explanation.

+### Submission instructions

+See [here](https://gitlab.com/stanford-lambda/stanford-lambda.gitlab.io/blob/master/starter-code/assignment3/src/Main.hs) for the starter code.

+Send an email to cs43-win1819-staff@lists.stanford.edu with either:

+- (Preferred) A link to a Gitlab / Github repository with your code.

+- A .zip file with your code.